ziatdinovmax/GP/README.md

 pip install -r req.txt
 ```

-This is an active project so you may expect many sharp edges and some breaking changes.

-To perform GP-based reconstruction of sparse 2D image or hyperspectral 3D data, run
+To perform GP-based reconstruction of sparse 2D image or hyperspectral 3D data, run:
 ```
 python3 reconstruct.py <path/to/file.npy>
 ```

-To perform GP-guided sample exploration with hyperspectral (3D) measurements based on the reduction of maximal uncertainty, run
+To perform GP-guided sample exploration with hyperspectral (3D) measurements based on the reduction of maximal uncertainty, run:
 ```
 python3 explore.py <path/to/file.npy>
 ```